 MAKING GOD LAUGH is a family comedy that takes place in four scenes, each 10 years apart, set at various holidays.
 Starting in 1980, the newly-launched kids — a priest, an aspiring actress, and a former star football player — all return home, where we learn of their plans and dreams as they embark on their adult lives.
 The empty nest parents contend with their own changes too, as old family rituals and dubious recipes are trotted out and ancient tensions flare up.
 Over the course of 30 years’ worth of celebrations — Thanksgiving, Christmas, New Year’s Eve and Easter — we see how, despite what we may have in mind, we often arrive at unexpected destinations.
 As Woody Allen once said, “If you want to make God laugh, tell him your plans.”
 (Cast: 3m, 2f) Produced by special arrangement with Playscripts, Inc.

-The Holiday Innkeeeper Cabaret Troupe open their 2018–19 season with, “Hark!
-The Holiday Innkeepers Sing!”
-December 14 at 7 p.m.
+The Holiday Innkeeeper Cabaret Troupe open their 2018–19 season with “No Place Like BSA For the Holidays!”
+December 21 at 7 p.m.

 Sponsored by The Bellevue Hospital